-International boarding students will be using air travel where the wearing of facemasks is compulsory.
-The Government has set up some air bridges with countries recording low instances of the virus but some nationalities are required to quarantine, sometimes with short notice.
-A private school bus service is in operation to collect all international students and bubble them from the public and isolation accommodation is provided at the School from Monday 17 August.
+International boarding students will be using air travel where the wearing of facemasks is compulsory and completing a Covid test before departing is required.
+A period of 10 days quarantine on arrival at School is nevertheless still required.
+A private school bus service is in operation to collect all international students and bubble them from the public and isolation accommodation is provided at the School from Sunday 7th March.
 Students are where possible kept in flats with others from the same flight to provide some company and moral support during their isolation.